Code-Institute-Submissions/johnnyferns14-javascript-milestone-project-2/README.md

 ### Known Bugs

--   Due to limited functionality of the api, the user will need to enter the IATA code or Country Code in the origin and destination inputs and the currency code (in caps) in the currency input.
+-   Due to limited functionality of the api, the user will need to enter the IATA code or Country Code in the From & To inputs and the currency code (in caps) in the currency input.
+Please refer to this [website](https://www.nationsonline.org/oneworld/country_code_list.htm) for the list of country codes.
+- The api shows direct flights between most countries.

 ## Deployment